MicrosoftDocs/learn/learn-pr/azure/build-dotnet-app-azure-cosmos-db-nosql/resources/design-doc.md

 ## Summary

 Connect to an Azure Cosmos DB for NoSQL account using C# and .NET to perform common operations.
-Your code will create resources, coordinate multiple operations, and query items.
+Your code creates resources, coordinate multiple operations, and query items.

 ## Learning objectives